clash-lang/clash-lang.org/content/blog/0005-synthesis-domain.md

 The first value, `X`, signifies an _undefined_ value with similar meaning to its Verilog, SystemVerilog, and VHDL counterpart.
 Whenever you have to deal with undefined values, you have to be careful not to evaluate them during simulation at the risk of stopping the simulation entirely.
 This change in Clash meant that circuits previously not having to deal with undefined values, suddenly had to.
 This was especially annoying for users that used strict data structures in order to increase simulation performance - for no good reason their simulations wouldn't run anymore.

-Undefined initial values had never been intented to stay around for long though, as almost all mainstream FPGAs support defined register initial values.
+Undefined initial values had never been intended to stay around for long though, as almost all mainstream FPGAs support defined register initial values.
 With [PR #498](https://github.com/clash-lang/clash-compiler/pull/498) merged, Clash would now assume the reset value as initial value too:

 ```
 $ clashi